|

 career path for you.
 But please, don’t take it lightly.
 Almost every published

-writer you meet has jumped unbelievable hurdles to get their work out there.
+author or illustrator you meet has jumped unbelievable hurdles to get their work out there.

 You'll